eapowertools/qs-admin-playbook/docs/asset_management/data_connections/check_new_data_connections.md

 <i class="fas fa-exclamation-circle fa-sm"></i> Note
 </div>
 <div class="card-body">
-<p>This page will outline two methods for accomplishing this activity (using the QMC and using a Qlik-Cli script).
+<p>This page will outline two methods for accomplishing this activity (using the QMC and using a Qlik CLI for Windows script).
 The QMC approach is generally appropriate for most environments.
-The Qlik-Cli approach is more appropriate for environments where automation is required.</p>
+The Qlik CLI for Windows approach is more appropriate for environments where automation is required.</p>
 </div>
 </div>